baldricloth/FluentValidation.Extensions.QuickValidate/README.md

 ```

 # FluentValidation
-An amazing framework that let you easily validate the data in the properties of an object.
+An amazing framework that lets you easily validate the data in the properties of an object.

 Project page: https://github.com/JeremySkinner/FluentValidation